 #18: Plunge Waterfalls

-#19: Chute Waterfalls:
+#19: Chute Waterfalls

 #20: Slide Waterfall

-Why Have a Wedding Ceremony at a Waterfall?
+Why Have a Waterfall Wedding Ceremony?

 What type of waterfall intrigues you?
-We highlighted 20 different types above to help you narrow down your style.
+We highlighted 20 different types above to help you narrow down your waterfall wedding style.
 If seeking a less touristy waterfall we recommend that you hire a local Iceland wedding planner to help you further.
 The vast majority of waterfalls in Iceland are on private property and many times also only accessible via super jeep.
 Therefore, having a local in your court is extremely beneficial to ensure you don’t break rules, make any cultural faux pas, or piss off locals in any way!